paul-bokelman/m221/README.md

 **Ishan Kapoor Total Grade: 9.5/10**

-Ishan Kapoor Team Grade: 5/5 - He did omplete his tasks.
+Ishan Kapoor Team Grade: 5/5 - He did complete his tasks.
 I must say though that Ishaan has been having difficulty communicating which leads to uncertainty within the group.

 Ishan Kapoor Self Grade: 4.5/5 - I completed everything on time, but was unable to communicate that to the group because my MMS messaging service isn't working on my phone.
 I will try to get our team on Slack more to be able to communicate more effectively moving forward.